Alec Baldwin Talks 30 Rock, Fatherhood, Trial

 eight now.
 Well, you lift up a sofa cushion.

 There's always a baby under there in my house.
-Where do you get the energy?
+So, where do you get the energy?

-I don't, actually, because I'm half dead from exhaustion.
+I don't, actually, it's because I'm half dead from exhaustion.
 I have my older daughter, Ireland.

 weed?
 Yeah, something.
 Are you a weed guy?
-No, no, but I've taken some gummies for my, I have horrible insomnia.
+No, no, but I've taken some gummies from my

 I took a half of a five milligram and watched Fantastic Mr. Fox with my girlfriend.